cfpb/design-manual/brand-guidelines/color-principles.md

 <h2 id="palette">Palette<span class="cf-code-link"><a href="https://github.com/cfpb/cf-theme-cfpb/blob/master/src/color-palette.less">View code <i class="cf-icon cf-icon-external-link"></i></a></span></h2>

 ### Primary palette
-The primary color palette for the CFPB is Green, Green 60, Gray (logo colors), and Green 20.
-This limited color palette is ideal for simple branded pieces.
+Our core brand color is CFPB Green.
+Green 60 and Green 20 play a supporting role in basic branded pieces.
+Black is primarily used for type and icons while grays are used for wells and accents, such as rules and borders.

 {::nomarkdown}
 <div class="swatches">